Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 Common types of ransomware

-Despite being a unique type of cyberattack, ransomware has several types of techniques and methods, including a business model.
+Despite being a unique type of cyberattack, ransomware has various techniques and methods, including a business model.

 Here are the common types of ransomware: